 Gambit Pileup: Episode 20 of R2, what with the Emperor activating the Sword of Akasha, Schneizel starting his bid for the throne, and Lelouch gunning to take down the Emperor.
 It actually gets simpler after that.

-Gambit Roulette: Guessing the exact replies of an upcoming conversation, and recording your half of it in advance is quite insane.
+Gambit Roulette: Guessing the exact time, place and replies of an upcoming conversation, when you don't even know that you'll be taken captive at the time you need to have it, and recording your half of it in advance is quite insane.

 Geas: What is traditionally referred to as a geas is not what the series calls a geass.
 However, Lelouch's ability essentially allows him to put others under one.